Diderot-Language/examples/README.md

 need to install that first.
 On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.
+You need at least version 110.75 to build Diderot.

 #### (2) Get Teem
 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).